How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 How Does Borax Kill Ants

-Borax is lethal for ants, the killing mechanism depends upon the methods you use to eradicate ant infestation such as ant baiting or liquid insecticide.
+Borax is lethal for ants, the killing mechanism depends if you use it for ant baits or as a liquid insecticide.
 When you apply ant baits, the ants take the bait to their nests and consume it.
 The borax interferes with the digestive system of ants and as a result, the whole colony dies.

 This is a slow-acting process but it gets rid of the entire ant colony.
 The queen also has to consume the bait in order for their colony to be eliminated.
 The survival of the queen is the survival of the colony.
 Therefore, the process requires patience and an effective working strategy.